Fort Lauderdale, Florida: Waterways

 Fort Lauderdale is home to Port Everglades, the nation's third busiest cruise port.
 It is Florida's deepest port, and is an integral petroleum receiving point.
 Fort Lauderdale is served by a regular international passenger ferry service to Freeport, Grand Bahama Island, Bahamas operated by Baleària Caribbean.

 Roads

-Broward County is served by three major Interstate Highways (I-75, I-95, I-595) and U.S. Highways, such as U.S. 1, US 27 and US 441.
+Broward County is served by three major interstate highways (I-75, I-95, I-595) and U.S. Highways, such as US 1, US 27 and US 441.
 The interchange between I-95 and I-595/SR 862 is known as the Rainbow Interchange.
-It is also served by Florida's Turnpike and State Highway 869, also known as the Sawgrass Expressway.
+It is also served by Florida's Turnpike and State Road 869, also known as the Sawgrass Expressway.

 Healthcare

 Fort Lauderdale is served by Broward General Medical Center and Imperial Point Medical Center, which are operated by Broward Health, the third-largest hospital consortium in the United States.
 Broward General is a 716-bed acute care facility that is designated as a Level I trauma center.
 It is also home to Chris Evert Children's Hospital and a Heart Center of Excellence.
 The hospital serves as a major training site for medical students from Nova Southeastern University's College of Osteopathic Medicine, as well as nursing and paramedic programs from throughout the area.

 Imperial Point Medical Center is a 204-bed facility with a hyperbaric medicine program.
 Holy Cross Hospital, a 571-bed hospital operated by the Sisters of Mercy, was named by HealthGrades as one of the 50 best hospitals in the country for 2007.